thevuong/next15-filterlist/STEPS.md

 ### Make table flash with startTransition in Tab.tsx

 - However when we click the tabs, we dont see anything happening.
 - What's happening is we are waiting for the await of the page.tsx to finish, so we cannot switch tabs.
 We could add a suspense with loading.tsx, but that would be of little value to the user.
 Let's instead show stale content while waiting.
-I like to think of it as picking between displaying pending state in the source, the destination would be suspense.
+I like to think of it as picking between displaying pending state in the source or destination, the destination would be suspense.
 - Add prog-enh onClick to Tab.tsx, startTransition router.push.
 Explain useTransition.
 Mark a state update as non-urgent and non-blocking and get pending state.
 How can we use this isPending?
+- Add data-pending=isPending.
 - Show group-has data-pending in page.tsx, show class group.
-Add data-pending=isPending.
 - Show the result.
+Pending feedback while showing stale content.
 Credit to Sam Selikoff with his post on buildui blog for this pattern.

 ### Add a loading spinner to Search.tsx